-Pre-tax deductions for contributions made by employees to group retirement plans such as a 401(k) can reduce wages that are subject to federal income tax, but they don't reduce wages subject to Social Security or Medicare taxes.
+Pretax deductions for contributions made by employees to group retirement plans such as 401(k)s can reduce wages that are subject to federal income tax, but they don't reduce wages subject to Social Security or Medicare taxes.

-For self-employed individuals, Medicare wages are net earnings—income left over after business expenses are deducted on Schedule C or Schedule F—multiplied by a reducing factor.
+Medicare wages are net earnings, your income left over after business expenses are deducted on Schedule C (or Schedule F for farmers), multiplied by a reducing factor for self-employed individuals.

 The Additional Medicare Tax on Wages

-The Additional Medicare tax is a tax imposed on the employee only.
-Unlike the regular Medicare tax, employers are not required to match it.
+The Additional Medicare Tax is imposed on employees only, unlike the regular Medicare tax, which employers are required to match.
 Medicare wages are reported on Form W-2 in box 5.
-The threshold amounts are:
+The income threshold amounts are: